Atu XI: Justice

 Golden Dawn: Called Justice Daughter of the Lord of Truth, the Justice card corresponds to the zodiacal Libra and places between Sephira #5 (Geburah) and Sephira #6 (Tiphareth) in the Golden Dawn system.
 Lesser associations are to the planetary Saturn and Venus.

-Mutational Alchemy Interpretation: Crowley’s assesment of the card is congruous with the determinations of Mutational Alchemy.
-The Alpha and Omega of the tarot, Before and After Completion, are present here, and not only this but as reciprocal inverses!
-Before Completion shows up auspiciously as Fire and Water while After Completion shows up as their children Air and Earth.
-This could not be made to fit more perfectly with classical Western Alchemical ideas, showing that East and West were studying along the very same lines after all and are not very different in their essence.
-It also is very agreeable with Aleister Crowley’s assessment of things, confirming his ability to identify occult elements accurately and insightfully.
+Mutational Alchemy Interpretation: Crowley’s assessment of the card is congruous with the determinations of Mutational Alchemy.
+The Alpha and Omega of the tarot, Before and After Completion, are present here, and not only this, but as reciprocal inverses!
+Before Completion shows up auspiciously as Fire and Water, while After Completion shows up as their children, Air and Earth.
+This could not be made to fit more perfectly with classical Western Alchemical ideas, showing that East and West were studying along the very same lines after all, and are not very different in their essence.
+It also is very agreeable with Aleister Crowley’s assessment of things, confirming his ability to identify occult elements accurately, and insightfully.

-In the Temporals these Hexagrams sit squarely in Tiphareth whereas here she is moving from Geburah to Tiphareth.
+In the Temporals, these Hexagrams sit squarely in Tiphareth, whereas here she is moving from Geburah to Tiphareth.
 This signifies a successful pregnancy.
-The father is ostensibly The Fool, in this case this would be Siva.
-The foolish aspect of Siva should be Siva Bhairav, and happily we find Chinnamastah is responsible for taking a direct part in causing him to manifest as such in the Indian cosmology.
+The father is ostensibly The Fool, in this case, this would be Siva.
+The foolish aspect of Siva should be considered as Siva Bhairav, and happily we find Chinnamastah is responsible for taking a direct part in causing him to manifest as such in the Indian cosmology.

 She is described as *bright as a million suns*; hence the center of a large galaxy or the universe is shown in the background.
 Over her chest is a small blue gem, representing her traditional blue lotus.
 It represents the communicative action, where the blue color of the throat chakra, Visshuddi, is overlaid on the solar plexus Manipura, the area from where thought becomes action.
 That we show our words instead of just give voice to them is important, particularly in matters of love.